 NHEC is dedicated to providing information to its membership about its operations.
-NHEC will respond to information requests made by members and keep them informed of the operations of NHEC by timely responding to information requests and publishing on the its website:
+NHEC will respond to information requests made by members and keep them informed of the operations of NHEC by timely responding to information requests and publishing on its website:

-A. Annual IRS Form 990 filing

-- B. Annual audited financials
+- A. Annual IRS Form 990 filing - B. Annual audited financials

-- C. All policies
+- C. Bylaws and Board Policies

 - D. The Annual Report to the members

 - E. The monthly newsletter